-A large part of our emissions and our use of resources takes place in the material manufacturing process, where large amounts of water, chemicals and energy are used.
+A large part of our emissions and our use of resources take place in the material manufacturing process, where large amounts of water, chemicals and energy are used.

 Didriksons' internal CSR Group works actively and strategically with these issues throughout the value chain.
-Through our membership of STICA, we have mapped our scope 3 CO2emissions in production, which in turn helps us to identify the parts of the process that we can change in order to reduce our emissions.
-By applying the solution dyeing technique in the dyeing process, we reduce our consumption of chemicals, energy and water.
+Through our membership of STICA, we have mapped our GHG emissions in production, which has helped us to identify where most of our emissions are generated and what actions can be done to decarbonise our processes.
+By applying the solution dyeing technique in the dyeing process, we reduce our consumption of chemicals, energy, and water.
 Our strategic choice of synthetic materials over natural materials, such as cotton, is part of the goal of reducing our water consumption.
 In situations where we do use cotton, it is largely mixed up to become more durable.
-When we use cotton, we strive to ensure that it is certified according to the Global Organic Textile Standard (GOTS), which ensures that it is organically produced.
+When we use cotton, we strive to ensure that it is certified to ensures that it is organically produced and meets both environmental and social criterias.
 We also use the OEKO-TEX certification, which ensures that the materials we use are tested for harmful substances.
-All our garments in Galon^{} are made from OEKO-TEX-certified materials.
+All our garments in Galon® are made from OEKO-TEX-certified materials.